-- each of our directors;
+- · each of our directors;

 - each of our named executive officers;

 - all of our directors and executive officers as a group;

 - each person who we know beneficially owns 5% or more of our common stock; and

 - each selling shareholder.

 Information in the following table concerning ownership of our common stock by Brentwood-Zumiez Investors, LLC and Messrs.
 Campion, Brooks and Barnum assumes that all of the shares of our common stock held by Zumiez Holdings have been distributed to the persons and entities entitled to those shares under the terms of the Holdings LLC Agreement.
-This distribution will occur prior to the closing of this offering.
-The exact number of shares that will be distributed to these persons and entities will depend upon the public offering price of our common stock in this offering.
-The information appearing below regarding the number of shares of common stock owned by these persons and entities has been calculated based upon an assumed public offering price of \$16.00 per share, which is equal to the midpoint of the price range shown on the cover of this preliminary prospectus, and will change unless the actual public offering price is equal to this assumed public offering price.
-See "Certain Relationships and Related Transactions-Equity Sales and Related Transactions" for information regarding material relationships between some of the selling shareholders and us.
+This distribution occurred on the date of this prospectus.
+See "Certain Relationships and Related Transactions- Equity Sales and Related Transactions" for information regarding material relationships between some of the selling shareholders and us.